nyush-se-spring2021-forum/OurTieba/README.md

 Note: production server runs at local broadcast address on port 80 by default.
 To assign new ones, please modify "bind" in guni_config.py.

+### To generate docstring (for package "ourtieba"):

+    python generate_doc.py

+Note: a "docs" folder will be created to contain all HTML files generated.